Bureau Permanent d'Enquêtes d'Accidents et Incidents d'Aviation: Controversy

-During a debate held on 7 December 2019, at the Faculty Institute of Information and Communication Sciences (IFASIC), BPEA Director José Ngoto stated that the agency lacks the necessary equipment and resources to conduct thorough investigations and provide recommendations aimed at reducing accidents in Congolese airspace.
-Ngoto also accentuated the need for more suitable communication between BPEA and Congolese authorities, the International Civil Aviation Organization (ICAO), and aircraft manufacturers.
-Additionally, Ngoto also pointed out that BPEA staff lacks continuous training and career development opportunities, including international internships, which negatively impact the caliber of their investigation reports.
+During a debate held on 7 December 2019, at the Faculty Institute of Information and Communication Sciences (IFASIC), BPEA Director José Ngoto stated that the agency lacks the necessary equipment and resources to conduct thorough investigations and provide recommendations to reduce accidents in Congolese airspace.
+Ngoto accentuated the need for more suitable communication between BPEA and Congolese authorities, the International Civil Aviation Organization (ICAO), and aircraft manufacturers.
+Ngoto also pointed out that BPEA staff lacks continuous training and career development opportunities, including international internships, which negatively impact the caliber of their investigation reports.
 This leads to delays in the publication of final investigation reports for aircraft accidents, which are mandated by ICAO to be released within 12 months of an incident unless waived.
 Ngoto disclosed that out of the 34 recorded accidents between 2013 and 2018, only 16 final reports were published by BPEA.
 For the 32 incidents that occurred in Congolese airspace, only 13 final reports were published by the agency.